 60 ECTS within general natural science, of which 30 ECTS within the field of geology/geosciences, and enrolment in a relevant bachelor programme.
 The applicant must be enrolled in a programme at Bachelor level, or document that the course is approved into the applicant’s current study programme.

-Permafrost underlies approximately 25% of the terrestrial part of planet Earth and is virtually ubiquitous in the unglaciated portions of Svalbard.
-This course draws examples from the Svalbard landscape and literature to introduce the basic principles of permafrost and permafrost research, selected elements of permafrost and periglacial geomorphology (including geomorphology of permafrost coasts), design techniques for infrastructure in permafrost environments, and fundamentals of carbon and nutrient cycling in permafrost landscapes.
-As this is a field school, emphasis is placed on developing transferable research skills through practical exercises and group work in the field and laboratory.
+Permafrost underlies approximately 25% of the terrestrial environment and is virtually ubiquitous in the unglaciated surfaces of Svalbard.
+This course draws examples from the Svalbard landscape and literature to introduce the basic principles of permafrost and ground thermal regime, ground ice and cryostratigraphy, periglacial geomorphology, frozen ground infrastructure and geohazards, and fundamentals of carbon and nutrient cycling in permafrost landscapes.
+Emphasis is placed on developing transferable research skills through practical exercises and group work in the field and laboratory.

 Upon completing the course, the students will: